nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

 ## **Further Analysis**

-The effect of safety equipment used by the victims or people involved on the traffic accidents should be analyzed and included in the model prediction.
+The effect of safety equipment used by the victims or people involved on the traffic accidents should be analyzed and included in the model.

 <p style="margin-top:-30px"></p>